 It’s one thing to know how to buy Bitcoin.
-It’s another to know how to buy Bitcoin safely.
+It’s another to know how to buy Bitcoin more safely.

 Let’s go over some safety ground rules.

 - Rule #1: Don’t invest money you can’t afford to lose.
 Whether you believe in Bitcoin or not, the truth is nobody knows what its future holds.
 Expect the worst, hope for the best, and don’t invest money you depend on.

 - Rule #2: Understand the process.
 When investing in cryptocurrency, don’t buy a cryptocurrency just because everyone else is doing it.
 Do your own research.
 Verify it with multiple sources, and don’t invest in anything you don’t understand.